Korean pop culture words are of immense importance for a person who wants to dive into the ocean of K-pop.

 A sexy dance move in which our idols move their body in a way that we may choke on water.

 When a group, solo artist returns with a new project it is their comeback.

 It is the literal meaning of the word.
-The planed theme of the new album is the concept.
+The planned theme of the new album is the concept.

 09. Crack video

 The fan-made videos of their idols.
-Often made for humour.
+Often made for humor.

 This Korean pop culture word is an expression to express something big or amazing in a positive way.
 This word is a must in Korean pop culture words.